ndd21/PHYS281/docs/markinggrid.md

 The report should be **no more than 10 pages long** including pictures (but excluding title page, abstract and references).
 You do not need to include code within the report.
-The report can be written in whatever software you prefer (e.g., LaTeX or Word), but you **must** submit a **PDF** file for marking on Moodle [here](https://modules.lancaster.ac.uk/mod/assign/view.php?id=1700680).
+The report can be written in whatever software you prefer (e.g., LaTeX or Word), but you **must** submit a **PDF** file for marking on Moodle.
 If using LaTeX an example template file is available on Moodle and you may want to make use of online services such as [Overleaf](https://overleaf.com) or [Authorea](https://www.authorea.com/) for writing your report.
 Writing a report about a coding project may seem a challenge, but the